geomedialab/atlascine-website/README.md

   ```
   ---
   layout: 'basic.html'
-  tags: [navitems, indexPages]
+  tags: [nav-items, index-pages]
   translationKey: "about"
   title: 'About'
   date: 2023-06-14
   ---
   ```
    - Copy the above frontmatter to the beginning of your new page and modify the following values to your needs:
-     - **tags**: if you would like your new page to appear in the navigation menu at the top of the website, include the *navitems* tag; if you would like it to appear in the list of footer links, include the *indexPages* tag; if you would like the page to appear in the gallery on the browse-atlases page, include the *projects* tag.
+     - **tags**: if you would like your new page to appear in the navigation menu at the top of the website, include the *nav-items* tag; if you would like it to appear in the list of footer links, include the *index-pages* tag; if you would like the page to appear in the gallery on the browse-atlases page, include the *projects* tag.
 If you are including more than one tag, make sure to surround them with square brackets as seen above.
      - The **translationKey** is used to point two map two translations to each other.
 For example, the /about page uses the *about* translationKey, as does the /à-propos page.
 Using the same translationKey makes these pages related to eachother and allows the language buttons to work.
      - **title** will render as a header at the top of your page by default.
 It will also be used to generate the url of the page (ex. *À Propos* will turn into the slug */à-propos*).
      - **date** is optional and can be used to modify the order in which pages appear in either the navigation menu or the pages index.